Highlights This Week

 – Ben Travers, IndieWire

 Crave Audience Metrics

 Crave continues to have Canadians covered, delivering the best movies, TV series, and original hits all in one place.
-Crave’s Top 3 remains locked for the third consecutive week.
-SHOWTIME’s MOONBASE 8 stays in the #4 spot for the second week, and James Bond films Spectre and Casino Royale debut at #5 and #7 respectively.
-Here are the Top 10 most-watched programs on Crave for the week of November 11 – November 17:
+HBO’s THE UNDOING remains in the #1 spot for the fifth consecutive week following its highly anticipated finale, while the HBO Max Original Series THE FLIGHT ATTENDANT takes the #2 spot following its premiere last week.
+STAR TREK: DISCOVERY stays at #3 for the second consecutive week, and HBO Max Original Film SUPERINTELLIGENCE debuts on Crave at #4.
+Here are the Top 10 most-watched programs on Crave for the week of November 25 – December 1:

 - THE UNDOING

 - SOUTH PARK

 - MURDER ON MIDDLE BEACH

 - THE FRESH PRINCE OF BEL-AIR REUNION